Jacob Harris (American football)

-Jacob Harris (born April 16, 1997) is an American football wide receiver who is a free agent.
+Jacob Harris (born April 16, 1997) is an American professional football wide receiver.
 He played college football at UCF.

-High school career
+Early life

 Born in Palm Harbor, Florida, Harris attended and played high school football at Palm Harbor University.
 He did not play organized football until his senior year of high school.
 He was recruited by NCAA Division I programs to play college soccer.

 College career

 Harris originally walked on at Western Kentucky, redshirting his freshman year.
 He then transferred back to his home state and joined the UCF Knights football team.
 He played in all 13 games in both the 2018 and 2019 seasons, recording 448 yards and 1 touchdown on 19 receptions in 2019.
-In his 2020 senior campaign, Harris racked up 30 receptions gaining 539 yards and scoring 8 touchdowns (3rd most in the AAC).
+In his 2020 senior campaign, Harris racked up 30 receptions gaining 539 yards and scoring 8 touchdowns (3rd most in the American Athletic Conference).

 Professional career

+Los Angeles Rams

-Harris was drafted by the Los Angeles Rams in the fourth round (141st pick) of the 2021 NFL Draft.
+Harris was selected by the Los Angeles Rams in the fourth round (141st pick) of the 2021 NFL draft.
 He signed his four-year rookie contract with the Rams on June 4, 2021.

 On November 9, 2021, Harris was placed on injured reserve after suffering a season-ending ACL and MCL injury in Week 9.
 Without Harris, the Rams won Super Bowl LVI against the Cincinnati Bengals.
 On July 28, 2022, Harris converted from tight end to wide receiver.

 On August 30, 2022, Harris was waived by the Rams and signed to the practice squad the next day.
 He was elevated to the active roster on September 17, 2022, and reverted back to the practice squad after the game.
 He was once again elevated to the active roster a week later, and reverted back to the practice squad after the game.
 He was promoted to the active roster on November 19, 2022.
 He was placed on injured reserve on December 12, 2022.

+Jacksonville Jaguars

+On May 15, 2023, Harris signed with the Jacksonville Jaguars.
+He was waived on August 29, 2023 and re-signed to the practice squad.
+His contract expired when the teams season ended January 7, 2024.

+Philadelphia Eagles

+On January 18, 2024, Harris signed a reserve/future contract with the Philadelphia Eagles.
+He was waived/injured on August 27.
+Harris was waived from injured reserve on October 15.

+San Antonio Brahmas

+On January 14, 2025, Harris signed with the San Antonio Brahmas of the United Football League (UFL).

+Tampa Bay Buccaneers

+On August 2, 2025, Harris signed with the Tampa Bay Buccaneers.
+He was waived on August 26 as part of final roster cuts.